guillaume-acard/web-tech-tips/readme.md

 * [JSON Generator](https://next.json-generator.com/) : Need to generate some JSON test data for your website?
 Try this tool, it allows to generate large amounts of very customized data entries.

 # Frameworks & Libraries
 There are __PLENTY__ of _npm_ libraries out there, so its hard to keep up and know what to use.
-Just type anything + `npm` in _Google_ and see what happens, its likely you wil find several matching libraries.
+Just type anything + `npm` in _Google_ and see what happens, it's likely you wil find several matching libraries.
 So how to choose?
 A good way when comparing several libs is using [www.npmtrends.com](https://www.npmtrends.com/).
-Add the names of a couple of libraries and see whats trending.
+Add the names of a couple of libraries and see what's trending.

 Another good place to look at is: [bestofjs.org](https://bestofjs.org/), its a currated list of the most popular projects.

-If you want to lookback on the past year to see whats trending, this site is also a great place: [2018.stateofjs.com](https://2018.stateofjs.com/introduction/)
+If you want to lookback on the past year to see what's trending, this site is also a great place: [2018.stateofjs.com](https://2018.stateofjs.com/introduction/)

 Here are a couple of selected commonly used libraries you should know about: